PerfectlySoft/PerfectDocs/guide/StORM-MySQL.md

 #### Specifying a custom table creation statement

-`setup(String)` - Specify a SQL statement to manually define the table cretion process.
+`setup(String)` - Specify a SQL statement to manually define the table creation process.
 This will override any StORM setup statement.

 ### Saving objects